occultlang/dissension/README.md

 # Dissension
-A privacy focused chatting application for everyone.
+A privacy focused chatting protocol for everyone.